Sherman Theatre: Awards

 The Sherman won the UK Theatre Award for "Best New Play 2015", for Gary Owen's Iphigenia in Splott.
 Sophie Melville's performance in this production received The Stage Award for Acting Excellence at the Edinburgh Fringe Festival in 2015.
 The production transferred to the Royal National Theatre's Temporary Theatre in 2015, making this the first Welsh play to transfer straight to the National Theatre.
 Iphigenia in Splott won the James Tait Black Memorial Prize for Drama in 2016.

-Gary Owen and Rachel O'Riordan’s next collaboration, Killology, won the award for Outstanding Achievement at an Affiliate Theatre at the Olivier Awards in 2018.
+Gary Owen and Rachel O'Riordan's next collaboration, Killology, won the award for Outstanding Achievement at an Affiliate Theatre at the Olivier Awards in 2018.

 The Sherman won the Edinburgh Fringe First award and a Herald Angel Award in 2008 for their touring play Deep Cut, which dramatised the real-life deaths of four trainees at Deepcut Army Barracks.

 Sherman Theatre won Regional Theatre of the Year Award at The Stage Awards 2018.

+Azuka Oforka won The Stage Debut Award for Best Writer in 2024 for her play The Women of Llanrumney, which was premiered at Sherman earlier in the same year.